OpenFunction/OpenFunction/docs/proposals/202111_unified_access_entry.md

 ### Plan A

-Firstly, create an external service which direction to the Ingress Controller for each Function.
+Step 1: Create an external service for each Function that points to the ingress controller's service.

 ```yaml
 apiVersion: v1